nthshtty/react-project-fetchAPI/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+Fetch and display API data (using fetch() or axios).

+1. created App functional component.
+2. data is state which is managaed by useState hook.
+3. fecthing data is aynchronous task so made use of aync/await for fetchData function and called inside the useEffect hook.
+4. fecth API used for fecthing the data and captured in fecthedData variable.
+5. Error handling done ussing try/catch blocks.
+6. Conditional rendering is used for rendering the data on UI

+fetch(url, method : , hearders: {conetent-type : application/json}, data: JSON.stringify({}))